nrfconnect/sdk-nrf/doc/nrf/config_and_build/configuring_app/sysbuild_images.rst

 Adding to a single project
 --------------------------

-Adding an image to a single project requires the `Kconfig.sysbuild` file to include Kconfig options that will be added to the sysbuild configuration (if the image selection is optional, it can be omitted if the image selection is mandatory) and a `sysbuild.cmake` file to incorporate the image into the project.
+To add an image to a single project, you need a ``sysbuild.cmake`` file in the root folder of your project to incorporate the image into the project.
+If the image selection is optional, a ``Kconfig.sysbuild`` file in the root folder of your project is also required to include Kconfig options for the sysbuild configuration.
+If the image selection is mandatory, the ``Kconfig.sysbuild`` file can be omitted.

 Kconfig.sysbuild: